 Keep this medication in the container it came in, with the cap on and tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Never leave this medication in your car in cold or hot weather.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.

 What should I do in case of OVERDOSE?

 If someone swallows topical acyclovir, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.